The Making of Merged VII

 Merged, a classical modern dance collaboration, was born.

 The duo brought its creation to Fringe in its second year — and to the next five after that.
 It became a repeat CITY Newspaper Critics’ Pick.
-And as 2013's debut of Merged became Merged II in 2014, Merged III in 2015, and so on, dancers with ties to The College at Brockport continued to see the spotlight on downtown stages festival after festival, year after year.
+And as 2013's debut of Merged became Merged II in 2014, Merged III in 2015, and so on, dancers with ties to SUNY Brockport continued to see the spotlight on downtown stages festival after festival, year after year.

 Throughout all seven of those years, Hansen, a professor of dance at the College, and Roffe, director of dance at Nazareth College who earned a Master of Fine Arts from Brockport, were at the helm.